jane-street-immersion-program/raster/README.md

 <img src="./images/reference-beach_portrait_gray.png" width="300">
 </center>

+### Write an expect test
+For this and the following exercises, you'll write an expect test to verify that your solution is correct.
+Since you're working with images, a manually testing by looking at the output image is always a good first step.
+But automated expect tests have some key advantages:

+1. They run every time the code is compiled, so they automatically catch situations where a future change introduces a bug with older code.
+2. They can be more precise than visual inspection, and catch bugs that aren't visually obvious (such as a bug where pixels at the edge of the image are not being correctly transformed).

+The easiest way to write such a test is to make use of the reference image we provide (`images/reference-beach_portrait_gray.ppm`).
+If the image your code produces is the same as the reference image, then your code is correct.

+It's worth thinking carefully about what your test should print in the case where the images are different.
+The simplest thing is to display a message like `"Output doesn't match reference"`, but this isn't the most useful for debugging.
+Printing out the difference between the expected output and the actual output is generally a good testing strategy.
+For images, this can work if the difference is small enough, but you'll probably find it more useful to print summary information (e.g., the number of pixels that differ) or a subset of the results (e.g., the location and values of the first pixel that differs).

 ## 2 Blue Screening
 Movies&mdash;particularly (non-animated) action movies that use a lot of special effects&mdash;often use a technique called *blue screening* to generate some scenes.
 The